falsaffa/stoplight-release-notes/docs/2021/03-Mar.md

 # March 3, 2021

-## Bug Fixes
+### Fixes & Improvements

-- Fixed a bug where users invited as "Guests" would be granted the role "Viewer" and not guest.
+- Fixed users invited as "Guests" would be granted the role "Viewer" and not guest.
 - Fixed HTTP Operation referenced parameters not properly showing in Studio form.